marionauta/fountains-backend/README.md

 ## Build

-You're going to need [Deno][deno] installed.
+You're going to need [Deno][deno] version 1.30.0 or better installed.
 To build an executable with no dependencies run `make`.

 You can pass extra flags to the `deno compile` command: